 The new fundamental right has led to innocent deaths.
 Who knew that silence could be so deadly?
 This is terribly shaky reasoning.
 Silence cannot be interpreted as far as Blackmun did, such that abortion is a fundamental right.
 He left the law more confused, as Justice Rehnquist pointed out in his dissent in Roe.
 But what does it matter?
 Nietzsche said there are only interpretations, not facts.
 With perspectivism, confusion is the necessary outcome.

-However, Rehnquist said that a right to privacy from government intrusion exists, but he then sensibly pointed out that when the Fourteenth Amendment was ratified, thirty-six states had laws restricting abortion.
+However, Rehnquist said that a right to privacy from government intrusion exists, but he then sensibly pointed out that when the Fourteenth Amendment was ratified, thirty-six states and jurisdictions had laws restricting abortion.
 Therefore, “the asserted right to an abortion is not ‘so rooted in the traditions and conscience of our people as to be ranked as fundamental.’”
 Originalism lives.

 I don’t know how Rehnquist felt about penumbral interpretations, but to an outsider like me the whole thing appears to be a wax nose that progressive judges and justices can twist and reshape as they will, to impose their agenda on the rest of us, bypassing Articles One and Two and ignoring the original historical context of various amendments.
 For the liberal courts, interpretations are all we got.
 Call it “progressive perspectivism.”
 If law schools promote a curriculum of Nietzschean, perspectival reasoning from open-ended, flexible “first principles,” the deans need to reevaluate their curriculum.
 But progressivism dominates law schools, so let’s not hold our collectivist breath waiting for reform.